OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 ![Kubernetes agent as Deployment Targets](kubernetes-agent-wizard-config.png "width=500")*Kubernetes agent as Deployment Targets*

 ## How we built it
 To facilitate a potentially large flow of new data coming to Octopus Server a separate and non-disruptive web host runs alongside the main host.
-This isolation level gives us confidence that this is an additive feature and if there are performance complications they will be isolated and managed with minimal impact to Octopus Server regular operations.
+This isolation level gives us confidence that this is an additive feature and if there are performance complications they will be isolated and managed with minimal impact on Octopus Server's regular operations.

 The cluster-based monitoring capability uses two values to identify the incoming request: the client certificate thumbprint and an installation ID in the request headers.
-Octopus Server uses a long lived bearer token as shared secret for authentication, that is generated when the monitoring capability installs in the cluster and registers with Octopus Server.
+Octopus Server uses a long-lived bearer token as a shared secret for authentication, which is generated when the monitoring capability installs in the cluster and registers with Octopus Server.
 This token will be rotatable by customers and only be valid for use on the gRPC endpoint.

-This allowed us to build gRPC services to handle the data flowing from the monitoring agent in the Kubernetes clusters. [gRPC](https://grpc.io/) is a modern open-source high performance Remote Procedure Call (RPC) framework.
+This allowed us to build gRPC services to handle the data flowing from the monitoring agent in the Kubernetes clusters. [gRPC](https://grpc.io/) is a modern open-source high-performance Remote Procedure Call (RPC) framework.
 This is the first time we’re using gRPC as part of an Octopus feature.

 Within the cluster alongside the Octopus Kubernetes Agent, we have this new component that's responsible for the monitoring aspect.
 It sits in the cluster and monitors the resources that are deployed, pumping relevant live-status data back out over gRPC to Octopus Deploy.

-As we also run Octopus Deploy in Kubernetes for customers as part of our hosted offering, we have new nginx based ingress controllers to help with scalability.
+As we also run Octopus Deploy in Kubernetes for customers as part of our hosted offering, we have new nginx-based ingress configuration to help with partitioning and scalability.
 To find out more have a look at [How we use Kubernetes for Octopus Cloud](https://www.youtube.com/watch?v=DH7YDySEPHU)

 ### Written in Go
-This is the first large scale feature our team has built in [Golang](https://go.dev/) within Octopus Deploy.
+This is the first large-scale feature our team has built in [Golang](https://go.dev/) within Octopus Deploy.
 This has given us access to a large set of great libraries built for Kubernetes, examples include Helm packages, the Argo GitOps engine as we got the expertise uplift from the Codefresh engineers that are now part of Octopus.

-The GitOps engine is a flexible library, with enough configuration and extension points for us to save very specific information on a per resource basis to help get the right information out of the cluster and back to Octopus.
+The GitOps engine is a flexible library, with enough configuration and extension points for us to save very specific information on a per-resource basis to help get the right information out of the cluster and back to Octopus.

 Along with Go being the de facto programming language for Kubernetes.

-We are exploring options about what and when we can open-source parts of our implementation, so stay tuned when that’s all decided we will have a follow up blog post.
+We are exploring options about what and when we can open-source parts of our implementation, so stay tuned when that’s all decided we will have a follow-up blog post.
 The likely first step will be making the source available for inspection, as part of offering more transparency into the tools we’re asking customers to run within the security context of their clusters.

 ## What is coming next
-Today’s release is the EAP, this list currently represents more capabilities we think are worth adding next (it is not the complete list).
-If you have thoughts and opinions please reach out to us – see the bottom of the blog post for ways to contact us.
+Today’s release is the EAP.
+This list currently represents more capabilities we think are worth adding next (it is not the complete list).
+If you have thoughts and opinions, please reach out to us.
+See the bottom of the blog post for ways to contact us.

- - Terraform based setup
+ - Terraform-based setup
  - Support Kubernetes API targets
  - Self-hosting; this feature is only available on Octopus Cloud
  - Octopus HA (multi-node server) support